Clustering-based collocation for uncertainty propagation with multivariate dependent inputs

 \subsection{Data sets}

-We will use three data sets with different levels of correlation to illustrate the methods.
+We use three data sets with different types of nonlinear relationships to illustrate the methods.
 All sets consist of $N=10^5$ samples drawn from a certain distribution.
-The dimension $p$ is allowed to vary from 1 to 16.
-The first set will be a multivariate Gaussian distribution in $p$ dimensions, the second set will be the uncorrelated beta distribution in $p$ dimensions, and the third set will be an artificial data set which is strongly nonlinear correlated.
-After generation, they are rescaled to the domain $[0,1]^p$ because the Genz' test functions are defined on the unit cube.
+The dimension $p$ is allowed to vary from $1$ to $16$.
+The first set is the independent beta distribution in $p$ dimensions, the second set is a multivariate Gaussian distribution in $p$ dimensions, and the third set is an artificial data set which contains strongly nonlinear relationships between the variables.
+The datasets are re-scaled to the domain $[0,1]^p$ because the Genz test functions are defined on the unit cube.
 Their parameters are given as follows.